Waknis/sentiment_tool/README.md

 - Text preprocessing using NLTK
 - TF-IDF vectorization for feature extraction
 - Logistic regression for sentiment classification
-- Support for training on custom datasets
+- Support for training on the Amazon Fine Food Reviews dataset
 - Evaluation of model performance
 - Prediction of sentiment for new reviews